Home Blog 7 Ways ERP inventory management add-ons can save time and money

 How ERP add-ons can add value to your current system’s functionality

-Enterprise Resource Planning (ERP) systems are excellent for improving efficiency right across your organisation by collecting and analysing data, processing orders and managing finances.
-While warehouse management systems (WMS) play an important role in controlling stock and warehouse operations.
+Enterprise Resource Planning (ERP) systems have become essential business tools.
+They are excellent for improving efficiency throughout your entire organisation.
+They collect and analyse data, process orders, and manage finances.
+Using a central system means that everyone can see the same data, regardless of their role or department.
+Similarly, warehouse management systems (WMS) play a crucial role in controlling stock and managing warehouse operations.

-In this post, we’ll focus on the benefits of inventory optimisation ERP add-on software in terms of the cost and resource savings it can bring to your business.
-Inventory optimisation is the art of balancing inventory investment against ensuring high levels of fulfilment and stock availability.
-It allows you to automate your inventory planning and replenishment activities and optimise your stock levels to make each stage of your supply chain more cost-efficient.
-Read our blog post ‘what is inventory optimisation’ for more info.
+In this post, we’ll focus on the benefits of inventory optimisation ERP add-on software and the cost and resource savings it can bring to your business.
+Inventory optimisation is the art of balancing inventory investment with high levels of fulfilment and stock availability.
+It allows you to automate your inventory planning and replenishment activities, optimising your stock levels to make each stage of your supply chain more accurate and cost-efficient.
+You can find out more in our blog post ‘What is inventory optimisation?’.

-There are many warning signs that you need to automate your demand and inventory planning activities, such as experiencing a high number of stockouts, holding too much excess stock or using spreadsheets to carry out replenishment calculations.
-If you currently experience any of these issues, read on and find out how an ERP add-on can help…
+Several warning signs indicate that you need to automate your demand and inventory planning activities, such as experiencing a high number of stockouts, holding significant excess stock levels or relying on spreadsheets to perform replenishment calculations.
+If you are currently experiencing any of these issues, read on to discover how an ERP add-on can help.

 1. Save time and labour costs

 Using spreadsheets to calculate your inventory needs and inputting this data back into your ERP is no fun.
 You can waste a lot of time working out what, when and how much stock to replenish.
-Plus, manually entered data is prone to errors and as your business grows and the number of SKUs you manage increases, you’ll find that spreadsheets slow down and calculations get more complicated.
+Additionally, manually entered data is prone to errors.
+As your business grows and the number of SKUs you manage increases, you’ll find that spreadsheets become slower and calculations get more complicated.

 An ERP inventory management add-on will save time and resources by automating demand forecasting, stock planning and replenishment calculations, and feeding this data into your ERP.